With Plastic Free July upon us, we’ve put together 65 ways to reduce plastic waste at home.

 14. Ditch synthetic sponges and opt for compostable dishcloths.
 Use these DIY broom millet scrubbing brushes instead of plastic brushes.

 15. Buy dishwashing powder from a bulk foods store or buy powder in a cardboard box.
+Or make these homemade dishwashing tablets.

 16. Line your bin with newspaper, or if you don’t deposit any food waste into your bin, let your bin go “naked”.